What is COPD vs. asthma?

 Like COPD, there are many treatment options and ways to manage asthma.
 Your primary care doctor and/or an allergist will discuss and suggest the best choice of treatment and management drugs for you.
-Medications used include corticosteroids, short acting beta agonists (for example, albuterol, or Proventil and other brand names), and occasionally anticholinergic medications for severe exacerbations.
+Medications used include corticosteroids, short-acting beta-agonists (for example, albuterol, Proventil, and other brand names), and occasionally anticholinergic medications for severe exacerbations.

-Occasionally, for long-term treatment and management of asthma, doctors will prescribe long-acting anticholinergic medications (for example, salmeterol [Serevent] and formoterol [Foradil]), corticosteroids, and/or other drugs combinations of drugs.
+Occasionally, for long-term treatment and management of asthma, doctors will prescribe long-acting anticholinergic medications (for example, salmeterol [Serevent] and formoterol [Foradil]), corticosteroids, and/or other drug combinations of drugs.
 You and your allergist may need to try different drugs to find the most effective treatment for your condition.
 Your doctor may recommend allergy shots (immunotherapy) if you have become desensitized to certain asthma triggers.

 Emergency treatment of life-threatening asthma or COPD may involve intravenous corticosteroids, intubation, mechanical ventilation, and oxygen treatment until the crisis is resolved.

 What is the prognosis and life expectancy for a person COPD vs. asthma?